stevendnoble/stevendnoble.github.io/webdevfun/_posts/2022-08-15-behind-the-curtains-setting-up-your-stage-with-a-nodejs-server.md

 This script does the following:

-* Opens or creates a SQLite database named `myDragDatabase.db`.
+* Opens or creates a SQLite database named `drag_database.db`.
-* Creates two tables: `seasons` for storing seasons of the show, and `dragQueens` for storing information about the drag queens, linking each queen to their respective season through a foreign key.
+* Creates two tables: `seasons` for storing seasons of the show, and `drag_queens` for storing information about the drag queens, linking each queen to their respective season through a foreign key.
 * Inserts data for Season 1 into the `seasons` table.
-* Inserts data for the drag queens from Season 1 into the `dragQueens` table.
+* Inserts data for the drag queens from Season 1 into the `drag_queens` table.

 Run this script with Node to set up your database and table: